EPOCHDevs/EpochMetadata/docs/flow/08-visualization-system.md

 ## Overview

-EpochFlow provides automatic visualization for every aspect of your strategy.
+Epoch script provides automatic visualization for every aspect of your strategy.
 The visualization system serves as a **real-time feedback loop** during development:

 **Four Pillars:**
 1. **Auto-Plotting**: Every indicator automatically appears on charts